ryanrestine/HackTheBox_WriteUps/windows_machines/jerry_notes.md

 ![login_page.png](../assets/jerry_assets/login_page.png)

-#### Brute Forcing
+### Brute Forcing

-Based on passed experience I know that Tomcat has a few different default passwords that are used during setup, and sometimes Administrators fail to change these credentials.
+Based on past experience I know that Tomcat has a few different default passwords that are used during setup, and sometimes Administrators fail to change these credentials.
 Lets use Hydra to try and brute force these credentials, but rather than just using the standard rockyou.txt wordlist, in this case I'll try something more targeted to the specific service.
 There is a phenomenal wordlist package called SecLists available for download at https://github.com/danielmiessler/SecLists.
 This package contains multiple lists for directory fuzzing, wordlists for usernames and passwords, and more.
 Specifically of interest for us on Jerry, it also contains a list featuring default credentials for Tomcat.

 To me it always makes sense to try more targeted wordlsists first, and for a couple different reasons.